theMK2k/Media-Hoarder/README.md

 ### Install Node.js

-Visit <https://nodejs.org> and download/install it for your OS. **Media Hoarder** is developed with Node.js v14 but should also be compatible with newer versions.
+Visit <https://nodejs.org> and download/install it for your OS. **Media Hoarder** is developed with Node.js v14.

 ### Install vue-cli